-PENSIONS - LESS TAX NOW, MORE INCOME LATER
+PENSIONS - LESS TAX NOW, MORE INCOME

 The generous tax reliefs successive governments have given to pension arrangements mean that they have long played an important role in tax planning for high earners.
-This was limited from April 2011 by increasingly tight restrictions on these reliefs, but from tax year 2023/24 the maximum you can pay into a pension each year increased and the heavy tax charges on contributions exceeding a lifetime allowance were scrapped.
-This greatly enhanced the potential tax benefits from pensions, but the maximum available tax-free at retirement did not change.
+This was limited from April 2011 by increasingly tight restrictions on these reliefs, but from tax year 2023/24 the government announced increases to the maximum you can pay into a pension each year and the scrapping of heavy tax charges when withdrawals exceed a lifetime allowance.
+This has greatly enhanced the potential tax benefits from pensions.